allanokothdev/BookkeeperFVM/README.md

 positive outcomes and promote gender equality.

 # Techstack
 Android JAVA - We developed the mobile app using Android JAVA, - Files are in the /app folder

-Firebase Firestore - We used Firebase Firestore (Serverless) as Backend to store Business Details
+Firebase Firestore - We've used Firebase Firestore as Backend to store Business Details and support User Authentication

-Firebase Functions - We integrated Firebase Functions to facilitate interactions between Mobile App and Blockchain ( Solidity Code) - Files are in the /functions folder.
+Firebase Functions - We've integrated Firebase Functions to facilitate interactions between Mobile App and Blockchain ( Solidity Code) - Files are in the /functions folder.

+We have these functions
+- CreateSale
+- CreateStock
+- fetchSales
+- fetchStock
+- CalculateCreditScore

+Blockchain - Hyperspace FEVM Testnet

+# Future Developments

+Security - Shift towards Self-Custodial wallet to promote wallet data privacy

+AI & Data Analytics Integration

+Incorporation of more data sources to support comprehensive credit scoring

+More App features to support WMSEs